Missouri prepares to execute man for killing officer in 2005

 Associated Press

-A Missouri inmate convicted of ambushing and killing a St. Louis area police officer he blamed in the death of his younger brother was scheduled to be executed Tuesday, though his lawyers are seeking to have the lethal injection halted.
+A Missouri inmate convicted of ambushing and killing a St. Louis area police officer he blamed in the death of his younger brother was scheduled to be executed Tuesday, barring a last-minute intervention.

 “The violent murder of any citizen, let alone a Missouri law enforcement officer, should be met only with the fullest punishment state law allows,” Parson, a Republican and a former county sheriff, said in a statement.
 “Through Mr. Johnson’s own heinous actions, he stole the life of Sergeant McEntee and left a family grieving, a wife widowed, and children fatherless.
 Clemency will not be granted.”

+It wasn’t immediately clear if other appeals were planned.
+A message left early Tuesday with Johnson’s lawyer was not immediately returned.

-Johnson, 37, faces execution at 6 p.m.
-Tuesday at the state prison in Bonne Terre.
+Johnson, 37, faces execution Tuesday evening at the state prison in Bonne Terre.
 He would be the second Missouri man put to death in 2022 and the 17th nationally.

 McEntee, 43, was a 20-year veteran of the police department in Kirkwood, a St. Louis suburb.
 The father of three was among the officers sent to Johnson’s home on July 5, 2005, to serve a warrant for his arrest.
 Johnson was on probation for assaulting his girlfriend, and police believed he had violated probation.